 Manager / Funeral Director

 Scott graduated from Carl Sandburg College in Galesburg in 2008 where he earned an Associate of Applied Science degree in Mortuary Science.
 He was born and raised in Van Buren and Lee counties in Iowa and has worked for funeral homes in Iowa, Illinois and Missouri.
 Scott is a licensed funeral director and embalmer in Iowa, Illinois and Missouri as well as a licensed life insurance producer in Iowa.
 Currently, Scott serves as our manager, overseeing the day-to-day operations of the funeral home.
 He is also our staff preceptor, overseeing the licensure and education of interns and mortuary science students.
-Scott is a member of the Mortuary Science Advisory Board at Carl Sandburg College as well as the Iowa, Illinois and National Funeral Director Associations.
+Scott is a member of the Mortuary Science Advisory Board at Carl Sandburg College as well as the Iowa and Illinois Funeral Director Associations.
 Scott and his wife, Rachel, have a son, Benjamin and a daughter, Bindi.

 Mary Jo Buckley